benyanke/DockyConf/README.md

 # DockyConf

 Simple bash setting modification script for Docky on Ubuntu.
 Add to your $PATH and quickly change docky settings.
 Still a work in progress.
+Works by making calls to gconftool-2.

 ## Current Features
 * lock - Lock icons so that they can't be accidentally dragged